CAPTxTreeckle/Treeckle-3.0/backend/README.md

 ### Setup

-Navigate to the root of the project directory where the `docker-compose.yml` file is located.
+Navigate to the root of the `backend` directory where the `docker-compose.yml` file is located.

 Build and run the Docker containers: